 It’s also good for your dog to have a clean dog bed.

 In this guide, we outline what might be good general cleaning/washing steps to follow.

-Depending on the type of dog bed you have and what washing and cleaning tools you have available to you, this can vary, so we’ve set out to give you some general guidelines you might consider.
+Depending on the type of dog bed you have and what washing and cleaning tools you have available to you, this can vary, so we’ve set out to give you some guides for specific types of dog beds as well.

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)

-What Is The Best Way To Wash And Clean Dog Beds?
+Summary Of How To Wash And Clean Dog Beds

-Washing and cleaning dog beds can be summarised in four steps:
+Washing and cleaning dog beds can be summarised in these main steps:

-- Consider anything specific about the dog bed you are cleaning e.g. does it have a removable cover? is the bed fully machine washable? does the bed have memory foam in it?
+2. Consider anything specific about the dog bed you are cleaning e.g. does it have a removable cover?
+Is the bed fully machine washable?
+Does the bed have memory foam in it?